hsusoft/learngit/readme.md

-git is a versin control system. git is free software.
+git is a distributed versin control system. git is free software.